antony-jr/hpack/README.md

 **Warning** : The resulting header file size will be your original file size multiplied by **4.4** KiB which can be quite huge.
 However no useless data is added to the array.
 Therefore be mindful on what files you pack into your header.

+# AppImage Support

+You can download the latest appimage from releases.

 # Installation

 ```